Chilean Sea Bass

 chilean sea bass.

-As someone who cooks dinner most nights, seafood recipes are my favorite.
+As someone who cooks dinner most nights, I find seafood dishes to be my favorite.

-Over the past few years, I’ve followed more of a pescatarian style of eating, so seafood has become a big proportion of my meals.
-I like to try new things, especially fish, including rainbow trout and branzino, and recently, have fallen in love with cooking Chilean sea bass.
+Over the past few years, I’ve followed a more pescatarian style of eating, so fish has become a big part of my meals.
+I like to try new things and recently have fallen in love with cooking Chilean sea bass.
+While it’s a popular choice at fine dining restaurants or elegant events, making it at home is SO easy and tastes just as good…if not better!

 What is Chilean Sea Bass?